JackSzwergold/ArsAurum-Main/user/pages/02.bookmarks/default.md

 ---
-Title: Bookmarks
+title: Bookmarks
-Description: A list of links I find useful.
+description: A list of links I find useful.
-Author: Jack Szwergold
+author: Jack Szwergold
-Date: 2022-11-10
+date: 2022-11-10
-Robots: index,nofollow
+robots: index,nofollow
-Template: index
+template: index
 ---

 Other than Emojipedia, this stuff is pretty boring and dry… Even to me!
 But this is stuff I find useful in my day job and general tech life.